Vizzuality/vizzuality/content/projects/endangered-languages.md

                 description: "We used Django and a number of techniques to build a high performance front-end able deal with the large audience"
             -
                 image: language_block3.jpg
-                description: "Latest activity and other social features recognise and promote user contributions to documentation"
+                description: Latest activity and other social features recognise and promote user contributions to documentation

     map:
         title: Take a look for yourself
-        description: "We've centred the map on Central America, where there's a high level of at-risk languages (indicated in yellow) or those where we are not sure of their vitality. <a href="http://www.endangeredlanguages.com/">Take a look and see if you can help out </a>"
+        description: "We've centred the map on Central America, where there's a high level of at-risk languages (indicated in yellow) or those where we are not sure of their vitality. <a href=\"http://www.endangeredlanguages.com/\">Take a look and see if you can help out </a>"
         url: http://www.endangeredlanguages.com/#/5/17.193/-90.593/0/100000/0/low/mid/high/dormant/awakening/unknown

     video: